kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: Create jQuery-powered search functionality in a Jekyll site & create fallback search functionality if JavaScript and/or CSS is disabled.
+meta-excerpt: jQuery-powered search functionality for a Jekyll site with fallback code if JS or CSS is disabled.
+Look at the demo before using the code.
 permalink: /custom-jekyll-search/
 category: tutorials
 cat-name: "Tutorials"